raspberrypilearning/weather-station-dashboard/worksheet2.md

 	![](images/forecaster-2.png)

 1. Now the two `join` blocks can be placed together.
-It may not be obvious in the image, but you want to add a single *space* character between the two `sensor value`s
+It may not be obvious in the image, but you want to add a single *space* character between the two `sensor values`

 	![](images/forecaster-3.png)